hedi0/Attendance-App/README.md

 This project is licensebjhvjjyb u MIT License.
 See [LICENSE](LICENSE)tai

-Permission is hereby granted, free of c person obtainincopy of this software and assoces (the "Software"),eal in the Software withon rights to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is
+Pented, free of c person obtainincopy of this sofoces (the "Software"),eal in the Software withon rights to use, copy, mistribute, sublicense, and/o sell copies of  Sofwar,whom the Software is